 What Dog Lovers Have To Say

-Although it’s only been around for about a year and a half, the overwhelming majority of users love the 11115 in-ground fence.
+The YardMax has been around since about 2013 and the overwhelming majority of users love the 11115 in-ground fence.

 Here’s what dog lovers especially liked: